andychase/gbajs2/README.md

 It began as a re-skin of the [gbajs2](https://github.com/andychase/gbajs2) fork by andychase, but now supports the [mGBA wasm](https://github.com/thenick775/mgba/tree/feature/wasm) core through the use of emscripten, for a feature rich user experience.

-This project was driven specifically by my need to play modern GBA rom hacks outside of desktop applications, without side loading or building through xcode.
+This project was driven specifically by a need to play modern GBA rom hacks outside of desktop applications, without side loading or building through xcode.
+It is designed as an all-in-one mono repo containing the backend services and frontend services.

 Use it online! <https://gba.nicholas-vancise.dev>